joeytwiddle/significant-white-space/README.md

 # Status

-Reached the third milestone: a working sync!
+Now able to transform its own source leaving only 2 minor differences.

+Significant problem detecting indentation of files which start with multi-line comments.

-Options are not yet parsed from command-line arguments, but can be changed by editing Root.hx.
+Options are not yet exposed as command-line arguments, but can be changed by editing Root.hx.